 You’ve got three available options for cashing in on most whole life insurance policies: borrowing against the cash value, surrendering your policy for the cash value, or withdrawing a portion of your premiums.

 If you borrow from the policy, you may not actually need to pay back the money.
 But not doing so will reduce your death benefit.
 You can also cancel the policy to get out its cash value or withdraw a certain amount of cash.

 Borrowing on the Policy

-But there are a couple of potential benefits to this strategy.
+However, there are a couple of potential benefits to this strategy.
 One is that you may not have to pay back the loan.
 With many policies, the insurance company will simply reduce the policy’s death benefit by the outstanding balance of the loan.

 One other situation is if you can’t afford your annual premiums but also don’t qualify for a term life insurance policy.
-Sometimes you can no longer get a term policy due to health concerns.
+Sometimes, you can no longer get a term policy due to health concerns.
 If this is the case, you might borrow from your cash benefit to pay to cover the premiums.
 Your family will get a smaller death benefit if something happens to you.
 But something may be better than nothing.

 Again, though, check the fine print on your policy before you take any of these options.
 Some policies let you use your cash benefit to pay for premiums without having to take a loan.
 And others may have additional terms surrounding loans from your cash benefit.

 Surrendering the Policy

 What if you just want to stop paying your policy’s premiums?
 This might be the case if you find out you qualify for much cheaper term life insurance.
 Or maybe you are at the point where you no longer need life insurance coverage at all.
 In this case, surrendering your policy may be the best option.

 With a term insurance policy, you can just stop paying the premiums to cancel your coverage.
 Unfortunately, whole life insurance policies don’t work this way.
 You have to call your insurance company to cancel the policy.